Fellowship in Vitreoretinal Disease and Surgery for US Applicants

 During the first year of the fellowship, the fellow is expected to become adept in providing laser treatment, PDT, intravitreal injection of pharmaceuticals, retinopexy and brachytherapy.
 In the second year, the fellow assumes more responsibility for the management and treatment of complex vitreoretinal pathology.
 The senior fellow is the primary surgeon for the Retina Service in our Primary Care Clinic at the Kentucky Lions Eye Center and the Louisville Veterans Affairs Hospital.
 The senior fellow identifies patients who require surgery and plans operations in collaboration with the attending retina faculty.
 A fellow can expect to perform at least 300 retinal surgeries, 250 – 500 retinal photocoagulation procedures, and about 1,000 intravitreal injections.

 The fellow receives experience in diagnosing and treatment of uveitis in the first year of the fellowship.
-Numerous unique and interesting cases are seen on the Retina Service under the direction of Dr. Henry Kaplan, who is also Director of the Uveitis Service.
+Numerous unique and interesting cases are seen on the Retina Service under the direction of Dr. Harpal Sandhu, who is also Director of the Uveitis Service.

 (Please note that the red highlighted responsibilities will take you to a link)